Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 ## airodump-ng (Aircrack-ng)

 The Aircrack-ng suite includes many tools to assess Wi-Fi networks.
-Here we focus on `airodump-ng` only.
+Here the focus is on `airodump-ng` only.
 Please set your interface `wlan1` into monitor mode first (_but no need to specify the channel_)!

 ```shell
 # show help (optional)